salvgal/2FASecureText/README.md

 # Two Factor Authentication - Securing Text Message (Information Security)

-This project requirement is to implement a 2 Factor Authentication, and finding a solution to make the text factor more secure.
+This project requirement is to implement a 2 Factor Authentication, finding a solution to make the text factor more secure.
 It is designed using MVC pattern in Spring Framework.

 ## Outcome: